kusoroadeolu/ASTronaut/README.md

 After a snippet is updated, if the language is **JAVA**, the parsing is offloaded to a virtual thread, to prevent blocking the main thread.
 Also, I'm not too sure if parsing is CPU intensive work, else I might need to disable virtual threads for that

 **How is this metadata extracted?**
-</br>Honestly, the java parser library does all the heavy lifting, I just use visitors, to extract the metadata from the snippet and save it to the DB.
+</br>The java parser library actually does all the heavy lifting, I just use visitors, to extract the metadata from the snippet and save it to the DB.
 </br>If the snippet parsing fails, I usually rewrap in a dummy class, just to reparse, in case the user only posted a method or field.
 This wrapper class isn't included as metadata
 </br>All my visitors inherit from `VoidVisitorAdapter<Set<String>>` and are orchestrated by `VisitorOrchestrator`.